 The Supply single edge razor uses Schick “Injector” blades.
 Injector razors were the #2 razor after Gillette, back in the day.
 You can still get Injector blades, albeit not quite as easily as a double edge blade.
 Similar to the Rockwell, the Supply razor comes with different base plates so you can get a more “customized” shave.
 HERE is Sharpologist’s review of the Supply razor

 Finally, the OneBlade razor.
 If you want to make the transition between cartridge razors and shaving with a single blade as easy as possible, The OneBlade may be the way to go.
 It combines the best of both worlds: a pivoting head like a cartridge razor but uses a single blade.
-The OneBlade razor is expensive (though the deal Sharpologist made with them can soften the blow and their Core razor uses the same technology at a lower price point) but it can make shaving practically effortless.
+The OneBlade razor is expensive (though their Core razor uses the same technology at a lower price point) but it can make shaving practically effortless.
 HERE is Sharpologist’s extensive review of the OneBlade.

 Like this article?
 Please share it!